Altoplace

 Server MPM: prefork

-Use the which command to verify that the Homebrew version of Apache is first in your PATH (you will have to restart your terminal session).
+Use the which command to verify that the Homebrew version of Apache is first in your PATH (you may have to restart your terminal session).

 The last command shows that Apache was installed with the prefork module enabled.